 - 1. The association can be wound up by its members if the members pass a special resolution to wind up the association at a general meeting. - 2.
-If the association is wound up, after it has paid all debts and other liabilities (including the costs of winding up), any remaining assets: - 3. must not be distributed to the members or former members of the association, and - 4. subject to the requirements of Australian laws and any Australian court order, must be distributed to another organisation or other organisations, with similar purposes, which is/are charitable at law, and which is/are not carried on for the profit or personal gain of members. - 5.
-In making distributions upon winding up, the association must satisfy any obligations that apply to assets over which a trust exists.
+If the association is wound up, after it has paid all debts and other liabilities (including the costs of winding up), any remaining assets: - must not be distributed to the members or former members of the association, and - subject to the requirements of Australian laws and any Australian court order, must be distributed to another organisation or other organisations, with similar purposes, which is/are charitable at law, and which is/are not carried on for the profit or personal gain of members. - 3.
+In making distributions upon winding up, the association must satisfy any obligations that apply to assets over which a trust exists. - 4 If the organisation is wound up or its endorsement as a deductible gift recipient is revoked (whichever occurs first), any surplus of the following assets shall be transferred to another organisation with similar objects, which is charitable at law, to which income tax deductible gifts can be made: - 5. gifts of money or property for the principal purpose of the organisation contributions made in relation to an eligible fundraising event held for the principal purpose of the organisation money received because of such gifts and contributions.

-20. Template rules for a charitable association
+Template rules for a charitable association